Elsiepelsie/elsiepelsie.github.io/_posts/blog_home/2020-12-02-first-post.md

 *A blogfolio?!*

-Welcome to Elsiepelsie!

-This blogfolio will have various purposes.

- This means that my posts won't be focused on one particular topic or thought.
-But I will attempt to organize everything in a way that makes sense.
-Topics or questions will include cooking, reading, games and much more.

-My portfolio will be filled with specific topic-oriented projects that I'm working on or have finished.
-Anything that doesn't fit in this category will be found in blog entries.
-Those are mainly related to my everyday life.

-The development of this website followed a brief existential crisis.
+Welcome to Elsiepelsie, some type of blogfolio.
+(A blog & portfolio!)

+In my blog I will write about some everyday projects that require minimal effort to research.
+This will include recipes, things you can get for free or cheap, reviews ranging from songs to pens and much more.

+My portfolio will have projects that take longer to finalize.I will attempt to answer interesting questions or specific topics.